 To improve public safety, the State of California has passed e-bike safety laws that regulate who and where each of the three types of e-bikes can lawfully be ridden and that riders 17 years of age and under must always wear a helmet.

 “When it comes to e-biking, people commonly do not realize there are three distinct types,” said Kent Epperson, director of SBCAG Traffic Solutions.
-“Class 1 and 2 can be ridden by any age at a maximum speed that shuts off at 20 mph - but Class 3 offers an extra kick.
+“Class 1 and 2 can be ridden by any age at a maximum speed that shuts off at 20 mph – but Class 3 has an extra kick.
 It accelerates up to 28 miles per hour, however this type requires the rider wear a helmet and is only for those 17 years or older.
-Due to its higher speeds these bikes cannot be on bicycle paths or lanes; they should also stay off roads and multiuse trails as they're not street legal.”
+Due to its higher speeds these bikes cannot be on bicycle paths or lanes; they should also stay off roads and multiuse trails as they’re not street legal.”

 The California Highway Patrol (CHP) is developing statewide safety standards and training programs based on evidence-based practices for e-bike users which are scheduled to be launched next summer.

 E-bikes can bring joy and a sense of freedom, but that no matter what type of bike you ride, some collisions can be avoided by practicing common sense safety including: